db-tu-dresden/QUEST-ML/system/README.md

 system.logger.plot()
 ```

-The job distribution of each process over time can be saved in a xarray DataArray by:
+The job distribution of each process over time can be saved in a pickled xarray DataArray by:

 ```python
 system.logger.save('./save/da.pkl')